Child with Rett syndrome

 Our RTT research

 We use next generation sequencing technology to unravel the genetic mystery of RTT.
-This helps give a precise diagnosis and improves the chances of finding new, potentially effective therapies.
+This helps give a precise diagnosis and improves our chances of finding new, potentially effective RTT therapies.

 We focus on providing earlier diagnosis for rarer genetic diseases affecting brain development and function.
 These tests can potentially be screening tools to identify RTT and related disorders.